ibm-cloud-docs/vpc/bare_metal_server_about.md

 # About Bare Metal Servers for VPC (beta)
 {: #about-bare-metal-servers}

 {{site.data.keyword.bm_is_short}} provides bare metal servers to host VMware clusters in the {{site.data.keyword.vpc_full}} (VPC).
 You can set up VMware management applications and create VMware virtual machines (VM) on the bare metal servers.
-As bare metal servers are fully integrated with the VPC platform, you can take advantage of the network, storage, and security capacity provided by the VPC.
+As bare metal servers are integrated with the VPC platform, you can take advantage of the network, storage, and security capacity provided by the VPC.

 This is a Beta feature that requires special approval.
 Contact your IBM Sales representative if you are interested in getting access.
 {:beta}